SannaJuoperi/LogBook_CyberSecurity/README.md

 16.11.2024  5 hours  Couple of SQL injection labs and Authentication 1/3 of the labs done.

 17.11.2024  8 hours All the Access Control labs done.
-I tried the challenging labs last time, but the intruder attacks took so long that I gave up and I returned assignment to ItsLearning.
+I tried the challenging labs one last time, but the intruder attacks took so long that I gave up and I returned PortSwigger assignment to ItsLearning.

 I have worked 32 hours.